 - If you do have to throw any liquid out, make sure you’re disposing of it in a safe and reliable way.

-With these points in mind you should have no trouble making sure that the quality of your E-liquid is as good as it can be.
 How long E-liquid lasts is something we’ve all wondered and now it’s easier than ever to be certain.
 At Orange County we are dedicated to the quality of your experience, and that doesn’t stop with selling you the product.